 (To read more, click here.)

 As a sportswriter for 40 years, one of my favorite themes was things that were too hyped or overlooked.
-Nothing burned the bottom of sports fans’ shorts more than reading that their quarterback is overrated. […]
+Nothing burned the bottom of sports fans’ shorts more than reading that their quarterback is overrated.
+Nothing made them smile more to know their stadium is underrated.
+One man’s opinion is another fan’s scorn.
+It could […]